thallium205/BitcoinVisualizer/README.md

 * **client** = Just enables the Neo4j embedded database, and given the config settings, receives data from the server.
 BlockViewer's backend is fully recoverable (except during a download from the API TODO), which means it can be stopped at resumed where it left at any time during this process without any issue.

+## Detailed Usage
+In order to run the BlockViewer application that builds the graph, the following must happen:

+Backend:
+0) Java needs to be installed
+1) You need to run the Neo4j coordinator application separately because this program is using the high availability database.
+If you are running windows, you need to download and execute this program before starting the jar: /neo4j-enterprise-1.8-windows/neo4j-enterprise-1.8/bin/Neo4jCoordinator.bat This can be downloaded from the Neo4j website!
+2) Once that is running, you need to seed the genesis block.
+Put this file in the directory where the BlockViewer.jar resides: http://blockchain.info/rawblock/000000000019d6689c085ae165831e934ff763ae46a2a6c172b3f1b60a8ce26f  Save it as: "1.json".
+You have to do this because of a known bug that I wish I had more time to fix, but if you are so inclined, please check out latestDiskBlockIndex() function in GraphBuilder.java
+3) Finally, run the application itself: java -jar -Xmx6g BlockViewer.jar -dbPath ../graph.db/ -configPath ../neo4j.properties -validate false -low -high  (There are several more flags that can be set... an easy way to test that things are working is to use the -client flag so no building happens but just starts the database).
+4) If you are going to be exporting the visualizations, you need to have a mysql database setup.
+Also, look at the export code to determine what stuff you actually want exported (pdf, gexf, png, etc).
+It loads it as a LONGBLOB into a mysql table.

+Frontend:
+If you are interested in running the frontend application that allows visualization in the browser, it requires a few environment variables to be set:
+0) Nodejs needs to be installed and its dependencies (npm install)
+// Since you are hosting a website, this makes it so you can run a website on port 80 without having to do it as root by running it on 8080 sudo iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 8080
+// It has a logger from http://loggly.com/ if you are interested in loging frontend activity export logsubdomain=??? export loguser=??? export logpass=??? export logtoken=???
+// It requires a mysql server
+export sqlhost=10.0.0.1
+export sqluser=root
+export sqlpass=???
+export sqldatabase=blockviewer

+Known Issue:
+Gephi toolkit has a known problem when casting the ID's to Long datatypes.
+I reported and have been working with them for some time in getting it resolved: https://github.com/gephi/gephi/issues/707 They just now got around to fixing it, but my dirty hack is being used in the meantime.
+There is a memory leak when exporting graph visualizations.
+It is occuring in the Neo4jImporter importDatabase function.
+I modified the source code of the importer so it doesn't have to close the database connection and repoen it upon each import.
+By keeping it open, when i clear the graph workspace, some kind of memory is not being released.
+Over time, the memory fills up and eventually results in an OutOfMemoryError exception.
+The unmodified, original importer (which also doesn't allow users to traverse through time which I added), can be found here -> https://github.com/gephi/gephi-plugins/blob/neo4j-plugin/Neo4jPlugin/src/org/gephi/neo4j/plugin/impl/Neo4jImporterImpl.java#L96
+Relationships between the owner nodes are only being expressed with one transaction - even if there are more interactions between owners.
+This process takes place in the relinkOwners function under GraphBuilder.java

 ## Issues
 Issues are being tracked in Github.